-- "Debt" is defined as bonds, loans, promissory notes, lease-purchase agreements, certificates of participation, installment sales, leases, or any other financing mechanism or financial arrangement, whether or not a debt for legal purposes, for financing or refinancing the acquisition, construction, improvement, or purchase of capital outlay projects. - "Local government" is defined as any county, municipality, school district, special district dependent to a county or municipality, municipal service taxing unit, or independent special district. - "Tax increase" is defined as: - o For ad valorem taxes, any increase in a local government's millage rate above the rolled-back rate as defined in s.
-200.065(1), F.S. - o For all other taxes, a tax enactment, extension, or an increase in the tax rate. - "Tax-supported debt" is defined as debt with a term of more than five years that is secured in whole or in part by state or local tax levies, whether such security is direct or indirect, explicit or implicit, including but not limited to debt for which annual appropriations pledged for payment are from government fund types receiving tax revenues or shared revenues from state tax sources.
+- "Debt" is defined as bonds, loans, promissory notes, lease-purchase agreements, certificates of participation, installment sales, leases, or any other financing mechanism or financial arrangement, whether or not a debt for legal purposes, for financing or refinancing the acquisition, construction, improvement, or purchase of capital outlay projects. - "Local government" is defined as any county, municipality, school district, special district dependent to a county or municipality, municipal service taxing unit, or independent special district, but does not include special dependent or independent districts established to provide hospital services, provided such special districts do not levy, assess, and collect ad valorem taxes. - "Tax increase" is defined as: - o For ad valorem taxes, any increase in a local government's millage rate above the rolled-back rate as defined in s.
+200.065(1), F.S. - For all other taxes, a tax enactment, extension, or an increase in the tax rate. - "Tax-supported debt" is defined as debt with a term of more than five years that is secured in whole or in part by state or local tax levies, whether such security is direct or indirect, explicit or implicit, including but not limited to debt for which annual appropriations pledged for payment are from government fund types receiving tax revenues or shared revenues from state tax sources.
 The term does not include debt that is secured solely by the revenues generated by the project that is financed with the debt.